breachzero/CTF-Challenge-01/README.md

 ## Usage Instructions

-1. Open the application in a browser.
+1. Open the url https://breachzero.github.io/CTF-Challenge-01/ in a browser.
 2. Enter a username in the input box and submit the form.
 3. Analyze the behavior and find the vulnerability.